photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet

-We also recommend checking your [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *wrong permissions*, and *killed*.
+We also recommend checking your [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *no space left on device*, *wrong permissions*, and *killed*.
 If a service has been killed or otherwise automatically terminated, this points to a memory problem.
-In case the logs show "disk full" or "disk quota exceeded" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space)
+In case the logs show "disk full", "quota exceeded", or "no space left" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space)
 (add storage) or a disk usage limit is configured (remove or increase it).

 *Depending on the cause of the problem, you may need to perform a full rescan once the issue is resolved.*